mighty-gerbils/gerbil/doc/reference/std/actor.md

 - `registry`: an optional list of registry addresses.
 If it is not specified, then the default registry address is used.
 - `roles`: a list of roles the server fullfills in the registry.
+- `tls-context` is the server's TLS context, which can be omitted if this is a development server.
+By default it is looked up in `GERBIL_PATH/ensemble/server/<server-id>/tls`.
 - `cookie`: the cookie to use; by default it uses the ensemble cooke in `$GERBIL_PATH/ensemble/cookie`.
 - `admin`: the administrative public key, if any; by default it uses the public